kevinquillen/htaccess-tester-vscode/README.md

 # Htaccess Tester for VS Code

-Test Apache .htaccess rewrite rules directly in VS Code using the [htaccess.madewithlove.com](https://htaccess.madewithlove.com) API.
+Test Apache .htaccess rewrite rules directly in VS Code with a fully offline engine.
+No internet connection required.

 ## Features